-Andrew Gannon is in his fourth year as head coach of PSU’s men’s and women’s alpine ski teams in 2013-14.
+Andrew Gannon is in his sixth year as head coach of PSU’s men’s and women’s alpine ski teams in 2015-16.
 Gannon joined the Panther staff in 2010 after spending seven years as the head coach at Alyeska Ski Club in Alaska.
 He was also a highly-successful head ski coach at Colby-Sawyer College from 1997-03.

-Gannon made quite an impact on the Panther program in his first year, leading both teams to the eastern regional championships and strong performances at the US Collegiate Ski and Snowboard Association’s national championships, including an individual title on both the men’s and women’s side and the first women’s national team championship in the program’s history in the giant slalom.
+Gannon made quite an impact on the Panther program in his first year in 2011, leading both teams to the eastern regional championships and strong performances at the US Collegiate Ski Association’s national championships, including an individual title on both the men’s and women’s side and the first women’s national team championship in the program’s history in the giant slalom.